Zena4L/Hibernate/README.md

 >
 > Cascading is done by using the `cascade` attribute on the relationship annotation .
 >
-> There are mulitiple operations the cascade can perform, and they are all the operations we can do
+> There are multiple operations the cascade can perform, and they are all the operations we can do
 > with the entity manager
 >
 > **Avoid using the` CascadeType.ALL`**

 ## FETCH

 > default fetechType of any non-collection is by default `eager`.
-I.e when you select a country
+I.e. when you select a country
 > automatically the capital city will be fetched as well.
 >
 > You can control this by using `FetchType.LAZY`